aeonetos/Swiss-PDGs/README.md

-# Inferred low- and medium-voltage distribution grid models for Switzerland
+# Synthetic low- and medium-voltage distribution grid models for Switzerland
-Welcome to our repository, where we share our inferred geo-referenced models of Switzerland's low- and medium-voltage power distribution grids (PDGs).
+Welcome to our repository, where we share our synthetic geo-referenced models of Switzerland's low- and medium-voltage power distribution grids (PDGs).
 These models were obtained using the framework introduced by [A. Oneto et. al](https://doi.org/10.36227/techrxiv.24607662.v3), and stem from the meticulous analysis of publicly available data on power demand and transport infrastructure.
 With 879 medium-voltage grids and 34,920 low-voltage grids, our dataset represents all of Switzerland's power distribution landscape.
 We invite you to harness this rich dataset to explore, analyze, and contribute to a deeper understanding of large-scale power distribution systems.

 **When using the data, the article must be referenced and acknowledged**